 How much can I contribute to a pension scheme?

-You can pay as much into a pension scheme as you like, but there are limits on the amount that can receive tax relief.
+You can pay as much into your employee’s pension scheme as you like, subject to HMRC’s contribution limits and rules.

-If you have a large amount that you would like to put into a pension scheme, you may be able to take advantage of the carry forward rule.
-This allows you to make use of annual allowances that have not been used in the previous three tax years, provided you were a member of a registered pension scheme during those years.
-You must first use your full annual allowance for the current tax year before using any unused allowances from the previous three years.
+If you have a large amount that you would like to put into your employee pension scheme, then you may be able to take advantage of the carry forward rule.
+This allows you to make use of annual allowances that have not been used in the previous three years, provided that the employee was a member of a registered pension scheme.
+If you would like to carry forward, you must first use your full annual allowance for the current tax year before using any unused allowances from the previous three years.

-Any lump sums taken above these limits will be subject to income tax at your marginal rate.
-As stated earlier, you should take advice from a pensions expert, who'll be able to properly advise you on your situation.
+As stated earlier, you should take advice from a pensions expert, who’ll be able to properly advise you on your situation

 How can you record company pension contributions in Crunch?